F. Andrieu: Overview

 Andrieu's only surviving work is the double ballade déploration for four voices: Armes, amours/O flour des flours, although Reaney notes that "this work alone, however, makes him of considerable interest".
 Written for Machaut's death, Andrieu's style is understandably similar to his, with musicologist Gustave Reese noting that the work shows the "vigorous survival" of Machaut's influence.
 Andrieu's work is one of two extant four-part double ballades of medieval music, the other being Quant Theseus/Ne quier veoir (B 34) by Machaut.
 A polyphonic double ballade is a fitting homage for Machaut, since he is credited as the genre's originator.
 As a double ballade, Armes, amours/O flour des flours has two texts sung simultaneously between the cantus voices, Cantus I beginning with "Armes, amours" and Cantus II with "O flour des flours".
 The work's four part division—two cantus (with text), contratenor, and tenor (without text)—was an older style and atypical of the usual three part—cantus (with text), contratenor and tenor (without text)—structure that dominated the 14th-century ballade repertory.
 (Note: In early music polyphony, the cantus refers to the highest voice.
 The lower voices were the contratenor and tenor, and by the late 14th-century they stayed in relatively same range of each other.)
-Andrieu's decision for more traditional vocal parts may be a reflection of Deschamps's text, which is written in a "classicized high poetic style".
+Andrieu's decision to use more traditional vocal parts may be a reflection of Deschamps's text, which is written in a "classicized high poetic style".

 It is also the earliest surviving déploration for a fellow composer; the tradition was popular in medieval and Renaissance music.
 Later examples included Johannes Ockeghem's Mort, tu as navré de ton dart (1460) for Gilles Binchois; Josquin des Prez's Nymphes des bois (1497) for Ockeghem; and William Byrd's Ye Sacred Muses (1585) for Thomas Tallis.
 (Note: See Rice (1999) for a complete list of extant medieval and Renaissance déplorations.)
 While the Chantilly Codex is a primary source of ars subtilior music, with P. des Molins, Jehan Vaillant and Grimace, Andrieu is part of the "post-Machaut" generation whose pieces retain enough ars nova qualities to be differentiated from those of the rhythmically-complex ars subtilior composers such as Johannes Cuvelier and Johannes Susay.

 Musicologist Eric Rice identifies two common characteristics in the text of typical déplorations: the "planctus" (from planctus) and the "discourse".
 (Note: The "planctus" is not to be confused with the medieval Latin genre of lamentation of the same name.)
 The "planctus" refers to an involuntary sudden outburst of emotion, while the "discourse" is a calmer and clearer expression of grief.
 Deschamps's text contains both recurring and nonrecurring "planctus" exclamations.
 "Las!"
 (Alas!), from the second strophe, is a "planctus" exclamation that is nonrecurring; Rice considers this a "stereotyped exclamation of grief".